The Life of Joe Ben-David as a Unitarian Humanist and Social Activist

 1983 - Conducted with the Rev. Frederick Douglas Kirkpatrick, radical black human rights leader and folk singer, a humanist cultural program counteracting racism and all forms of ethnic prejudice.

 1983 - Regularly attended organizational meetings of ACT UP, the radical action group for gay rights and the struggle against the devastation of the AIDS epidemic.
 Also attended the first meetings of the Interfaith Clergy Against AIDS and seven professional training programs.

 1984 - Visited Lemuel Smith, then on death row in the Green Haven Correctional Facility.
-Mr. Smith is an African-American convict, who according to very strong evidence, was set up for the murder of a women guard.
+Mr. Smith is an African-American convict who, according to very strong evidence, was set up for the murder of a women guard.
 Later when a change of the NYS law prevented Smith's execution, Ben-David and Rev. Kirkpatrick started a defense committee to help him to attain justice and secure his release from prison.
-He is still in solitary confinement.
+He continues to serve a multiple life sentence.

 1986 - Made an exploratory visit, sponsored by the Church of Humanism, to the politically suppressed Czechoslovak Unitarian Association.